nickforddev/dotfiles/README.md

 npm run install
 ```

-Run the setup script, which will create symlinks for the dotfiles:
+Run the setup script, which will give you a prompt to decide which dotfiles to symlink:

 ```bash
 npm run setup